YaLazreq/helmet-TiDB-Hackathon/CRISIS_TEST_SCENARIOS.md

 # Hoverville Retail Park Project - Crisis Management

 ## SCENARIO 1: CONTAINER BLOCKAGE CRISIS
-**Input to inject:** A shipping container has been abandoned at the main site entrance, blocking all delivery trucks and heavy equipment access.
+**Input to inject:** A shipping container has been abandoned at the main site entrance, it's actually blocking all delivery trucks and heavy equipment access.
+This is a big problem it's gonna delay everything.

 ---